scripting/instantOutlines/README.md

 Here's a <a href="http://scripting.com/code/instantoutlinesrepo/demo/">demo app</a> that watches an outline that flows through this repo.

-It's an outline that's generated from threads I post <a href="https://twitter.com/davewiner">on Twitter</a>.
+It's an <a href="https://github.com/scripting/instantOutlines/blob/main/outlines/twitter/davewiner.opml">outline</a> that's generated from threads I post <a href="https://twitter.com/davewiner">on Twitter</a>.

-You don't have to reload it to see my updates, they will appear automatically.
+In the demo app, you don't have to reload to see my updates, they will appear automatically.

+This is the basic functionality I want all outliners to support.
+It's easy, and the result will be an unprecedented level of interop.
+Literally nothing like this has ever come together.

-The source code is <a href="https://github.com/scripting/instantOutlines/tree/main/demo">here</a>.
+The JavaScript source code for the demo app is <a href="https://github.com/scripting/instantOutlines/tree/main/demo">here</a>.

 ### If you're a developer...